-What better way to experience New England than a quick jaunt over to Mystic in Connecticut?
+If you want to experience New England in a relaxing small town atmosphere, Mystic, CT is the vacation destination for you.
 No wonder so many movies have been filmed here: Mystic Pizza and Amistad among many others.
 But there’s so much more to do than star-gazing.
 Wondering what to do in Mystic, CT?
 Whether you like to go, go, go or take it slow, there are plenty of things to do in Mystic, CT, all within a short drive from Stonecroft Country Inn.
-There are lots of attractions in Mystic, nearby Stonington, and along the Southeastern CT seashore.
-Explore our favorite attractions in Mystic to start plotting your visit today.
-Also, be sure to download our Vacation Guide to see even more activities and attractions in Mystic Country, one of the top tourist attractions in CT.
+Enjoy the array of activities in Mystic, nearby Stonington, and along the Southeastern CT seashore during your stay at our Mystic, CT bed and breakfast.
+Explore our favorite things to do in Mystic, CT to start planning your visit today.
+Be sure to download our Vacation Guide to see even more activities and attractions in Mystic Country, one of the top tourist attractions in CT.

 This incredible museum of America and the Sea is the nation’s leading maritime museum.
 Explore American maritime history first-hand at Mystic Seaport Connecticut as you climb aboard historic tall ships, stroll through a re-created 19th-century coastal village or watch a working preservation shipyard in action.
 Exploring the seaport of Mystic and learning about our fascinating Mystic history is one of the best activities in Mystic!